Endometriosis and Miscarriage

 The exact mechanism of how endometriosis may lead to miscarriage is not clear.
 However, researchers think that endometriosis-associated inflammation or altered shape of the uterus due to lesions and scarring may affect the development of the fetus and the successful completion of the pregnancy.

 You may be able to reduce your risk of miscarriage in the following ways:

 Depending on your age and other factors, your doctor may suggest endometriosis treatments before you conceive.
 These may help you achieve a successful pregnancy.
 They may include hormonal therapies to relieve symptoms, laparoscopic surgery to remove the endometriotic lesions around the uterus and ovaries, or the use of IVF to facilitate a successful pregnancy.

 Reducing other risk factors

-Lifestyle changes to reduce other risk factors of miscarriage include eating a healthy balanced diet, regular physical activity, managing other conditions such as obesity or diabetes, and avoiding smoking or alcohol .
+There are also lifestyle changes that could reduce other risk factors.
+These include eating a healthy balanced diet, regular physical activity, managing other conditions such as obesity or diabetes, and avoiding smoking or alcohol.

-Although endometriosis-associated inflammation may be associated with the higher miscarriage rate, taking anti-inflammatories is NOT recommended if you have already conceived.
-In fact, taking anti-inflammatories (Advil/Motrin, naproxen/Aleve, diclofenac) even before conception (near the time of ovulation), may inhibit ovulation itself as it relies on an inflammatory process to release the egg .
+Endometriosis-associated inflammation may be associated with a higher miscarriage rate.
+However, taking anti-inflammatories is NOT recommended if you have already conceived.
+In fact, taking anti-inflammatories (Advil/Motrin, naproxen/Aleve, diclofenac) even before conception (near the time of ovulation), may inhibit ovulation itself.
+This is because ovulation relies on an inflammatory process to release the egg.

 Our office is located on 872 Fifth Avenue New York, NY 10065.